 A course in mathematics with special emphasis on applications to business, economics and related fields.
 Topics include linear, quadratic, exponential and logarithmic functions with applications involving supply, demand, revenue, cost, profit and break-even points, matrices and systems of linear equations, graphing, Leontief Input-Output model, and mathematics of finance.
 Classroom instructions will be presented using a TI-83+ graphing calculator.
-Co-requisite: MAT-100 or any MAT course 100 or above;
+Pre-requisite: MAT-100 College Algebra or equivalent.